 Talk About What It’ll Be Like

 You should also engage in conversations before and after this in-person walkthrough.
-Kids need to process through their emotions, and they need a trusted guardian to help them do so.
+Kids need to process their emotions, and they need a trusted guardian to help them do so.
 Be sensitive about questions and prepare to listen to their concerns, even if they seem insignificant.
 If your child feels in control of the conversation, they’ll likely start to grow more comfortable with the thought of heading off to school.

 Given the unique circumstances this year, make sure to leave extra space for conversation about Coronavirus.
-These conversations allow you to calm your child’s fears a bit while also reinforcing the need for them to take preventative measures such as wearing their mask and staying six feet away from other students.
+These conversations allow you to calm your child’s fears a bit while reinforcing the need for them to take preventative measures such as wearing their mask and staying six feet away from other students.

 Buy and Organize Their School Supplies Together